Public feedback wanted over new licensing conditions for dog breeders and pet boarders

 AVS is seeking public feedback over the next month before finalising revised licensing conditions for dog breeders and pet boarders.

-Members of the public can provide their feedback online at https://go.gov.sg/bnb.
+Members of the public can provide their feedback online on AVS' website.
 The public consultation will end on Jul 31.

 Following the public consultation, breeding and boarding businesses will be given six months to make the necessary adjustments before the full conditions are implemented.